Ally Green

-Ally Cailin Green (born 17 August 1998) is a footballer who plays as a defender for Canadian Northern Super League club Calgary Wild FC.
+Ally Cailin Green (born 17 August 1998) is a footballer who plays as a defender for Copenhagen.
 Born in Australia, she plays for the New Zealand national team.

 Club career

 Green signed for Sydney FC in Australia's top soccer league, W-League for the 2017–18 season but endured a severe ankle injury and did not play during the season.
 During the 2018–19 season, Green played in eight games for Sydney FC.
 The club finished in third place during the regular season and earned a berth to the finals series.
 Green was the starting left-back defender for the semi-final match against Brisbane Roar and helped Sydney win 2–1 and advance to the 2019 W-League Grand Final.
 She played every minute of the Final helping lift the team to a 4–2 championship win against Perth Glory.

 During the 2019–20 W-League season, Green made ten appearances with eight starts.
 Sydney FC finished in third place earning a berth to the Finals.
 ESPN described Green's performance in the semi-final against Melbourne Victory: "Green showed the kind of grit that allowed Sydney to withstand a second-half Victory onslaught.
 She then headed into her third consecutive Grand Final with the club that gave her the first taste of professional football, and at just 23 years old, it's easy to see the potential for bigger and better things to come."
 During the 2020 W-League Grand Final, Green made a "brilliant cross-field ball" to Veronica Latsko.
 Sydney FC were narrowly defeated 1–0 by four-time champions Melbourne City FC.

-The 2020–2021 W-League season was Green's most consistent yet.
-Starting all season games, making her impact game after game.
-Sydney FC were crowned Premiers after an outstanding season finishing top of the table.
-Green then produced a stunning 30-yard strike in the Semi-final against Canberra United, which saw her team progress to the Grand Final for a fourth consecutive year & additionally would earn a well deserved goal of the season award from her club.
-A hard-fought extra-time match saw Sydney FC narrowly go down 1–0 in the dying minute of the match.
-Nothing would take away from another solid performance from Green and an excellent display of courage to withstand the full 120 minutes running up & down as a fullback.
+Sydney FC were crowned Premiers finishing top of the table.
+Green then produced a 30-yard strike in the Semi-final against Canberra United, which saw her team progress to the Grand Final for a fourth consecutive year & additionally would earn a goal of the season award from her club.
+An extra-time match saw Sydney FC go down 1–0 in the last minute of the match.
 She returns to Sydney FC for her fifth season with 'Sky Blue' for the 2021–22 season.

 In January 2023, Green joined Danish club AGF.

 In January 2025, she signed with Northern Super League club Calgary Wild FC.
-On April 16, 2025, she started in the league's inaugural game, a 1-0 loss to Vancouver Rise FC.
+On 16 April 2025, she started in the league's inaugural game, a 1–0 loss to Vancouver Rise FC.
+On 3 December 2025, it was announced that she had been released from the Wild following the conclusion of the inaugural 2025 season.

+On 17 January 2026, Green joined F.C.
+Copenhagen.